ray-project/ray/doc/source/train/distributed-pytorch/converting-existing-training-loop.rst

     .. tab-item:: PyTorch Lightning

         Ray Train will set up your distributed process group on each worker.
-You only need to provide several Ray Train utilities in your Lightning Trainer definition.
+You only need to make a few changes to your Lightning Trainer definition.

         .. code-block:: diff